hsanjuan/gx2cluster/README.md

-# gxc
+# gx2cluster

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> Pin your project&#39;s Gx dependency tree in ipfs-cluster.
+> Pin your project's Gx dependency tree in IPFS Cluster.

-Run your `gxc` command in your [Gx'ed](https://github.com/whyrusleeping/gx) project and all your dependencies will be submitted to ipfs-cluster for pinning, correctly named.
+Run your `gx2cluster` command in your [Gx'ed](https://github.com/whyrusleeping/gx) project and all your dependencies will be submitted to ipfs-cluster for pinning, correctly named.

 ## Table of Contents